sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/monitor-external-resources.md

 To avoid duplicate events, add the [`round_robin` attribute][18] to distribute the check execution across all agents subscribed to the `proxy` subscription.

 Create a file named `check.yml` or `check.json` in your Sensu installation to store the check definition.
-Copy this this check definition into the `check.yml` or `check.json` file you created:
+Copy this this check definition into the `check.yml` or `check.json` file and save it:

 {{< language-toggle >}}